Sarah MacLean: Podcast

 In 2018, MacLean started the Fated Mates podcast with critic Jen Prokop.
-The weekly podcast releases Wednesdays and features "deep dive discussions" of classic texts and books that showcase the sociological work of the romance genre, as well as "interstitial episodes" which provide long form analysis of common tropes used in the genre.
+The weekly podcast releases Wednesdays and features "deep dive discussions" of classic texts and books that showcase the sociological work of the romance genre, as well as "interstitial episodes" which provide long-form analysis of common tropes used in the genre.

 In its fourth season, Fated Mates began collecting the oral histories of romance trailblazers: authors, editors and others who built the modern genre.

 In 2020, Fated Mates launched Fated States, to provide their listeners an outlet for political action.
-The podcast hosts phonebanks and fundraising drives for democratic candidates during election season, and mobilizes off-season to support progressive causes.
+The podcast hosts phone banks and fundraising drives for democratic candidates during election season, and mobilizes off-season to support progressive causes.